twr14152/Go_Network_Scripts/README.md

 - host_file002.txt - holds the hosts
 - httpPost_v2_output.txt - displays how to run the script and the output.
 ```
 The fifth script in this series is a http POST script that will create an interface and add an ospf routing instance to the router.
 Applying the interface to an ospf area.
 The script is using ietf-interface module and CISCO-IOS-XE-native modules.
 I am still fumbling around with finding the correct uri's to apply to get the script to do what I want.
-This script is not polished, it's more of a can I do this script.
+This script is not polished, (dry) does not apply in this instance.
+More of a can I do this script.
 ```
 - httpPost_v3.go
 - httpPost_v3_output.txt - shows pre and post state of device after running script.